briandrum/codes.forchagrin.com/_chapters/chapter-525-law-enforcement-and-pubic-office.md

 or to a law enforcement officer, an ambulance service, an emergency squad, or the coroner in a political subdivision in which the body is discovered, the death is believed to have occurred, or knowledge concerning the death is obtained.
-For purposes of this subsection (c), “advanced practice registered nurse” does not include a certified registered nurse anesthetist.
+For purposes of this subsection (c), "advanced practice registered nurse" does not include a certified registered nurse anesthetist.

-4. _(d)_ No person shall fail to provide upon request of the person to whom a report required by subsection (c) of this section was made, or to any law enforcement officer who has reasonable cause to assert the authority to investigate the circumstances surrounding the death, any facts within the person’s knowledge that may have a bearing on the investigation of the death.
+4. _(d)_ No person shall fail to provide upon request of the person to whom a report required by subsection (c) of this section was made, or to any law enforcement officer who has reasonable cause to assert the authority to investigate the circumstances surrounding the death, any facts within the person's knowledge that may have a bearing on the investigation of the death.

 5. _(e)_

-    1. _(1)_ As used in this subsection, “burn injury” means any of the
+    1. _(1)_ As used in this subsection, "burn injury" means any of the
     following:

         1. _(A)_ Second or third degree burns;